-Fat marbling throughout this luxurious roast adds more flavor and a perfect melt-in-your-mouth texture.
-It’s incredibly delicious and a popular choice for Christmas dinner or holiday feasts.
+Fat marbling throughout this roast adds more flavor, and a perfect melt-in-your-mouth texture.
+It's incredibly delicious and my most popular roast for holiday feasts!

-Prime rib has a rich, beefy flavor famous among meat lovers.
-The marbling in the meat helps to keep it tender and juicy during cooking, while the bones impart additional flavor and aroma.
+Prime rib is the highest quality cut of beef that's prized for it's rich, beefy flavor, and tender texture.
+The marbling in the meat helps to keep it tender and juicy during cooking, while the bones impart even more flavor.

-A prime rib roast is an impressive sight, with its large size and impressive appearance.
-It’s the centerpiece of a special meal or holiday celebration, making it a memorable and festive choice.
+Prime Rib roast is the centerpiece of any special meal or holiday celebration, making it a memorable and festive choice.

 Oven Temperature

-This prime rib roast recipe oven temperature is initially set to 450 degrees Fahrenheit for the first 15 minutes and then it’s reduced to 325 degrees F oven for the remaining time.
+This prime rib roast recipe oven temperature is first set to 500 degrees Fahrenheit for the first 15 minutes...
+Then it's lowered to 325 degrees F oven for the remaining time.

 The first high temperature creates a crust on the outside of the prime rib roast.
-(This is also called “searing” the meat.)
-Searing the meat at a high temperature for a short amount of time helps to lock in the juices and create a flavorful outer layer.
+We call this oven searing.
+Searing the meat at a high temperature for a short amount of time helps to lock in the juices and create a flavorful outer layer!

-After tearing, you lower the oven temp to 325 degrees Fahrenheit to allow the meat to cook more evenly and thoroughly without burning or overcooking.
-This lower temperature allows the interior of the meat to cook to the desired level of doneness while keeping it tender and juicy.
+After searing, you'll lower the oven temp to 325 degrees Fahrenheit to allow the meat to cook evenly and thoroughly without burning or overcooking.
+This lower temperature allows the interior of the meat to cook to the desired level of doneness (rare, medium or medium rare) while keeping it tender and juicy.

-This two-temperature cooking method creates a flavorful and perfect prime rib holiday dinner.
+This two-temperature cooking method creates a flavorful holiday prime rib holiday dinner....
+With the perfect texture!

 This recipe is for a 6-7 pound bone-in roast.
 If you have a larger or smaller roast, you may need to adjust the cooking time accordingly to ensure that it cooks evenly and reaches the desired level of doneness.